kjprice/DDS-HW4/README.md

-# DDS-HW4
+# DataScience@SMU - DDS - Homework 4 assignment

-DataScience@SMU - Doing Data Science - Homework 4 assignment
+The purpose of this homework assignment is to demonstrate the Central Limit Theorem using two different distributions, one already normal and the other an exponential distribution.